babelsociety/website/content/blog/beyond-market-economy/index.md

 ## Manipulation

-Humans have a great record when it comes to exploit things, including ourselves.
+Humans have a great record when it comes to exploiting things, including ourselves.
 It is only natural that when our quality of life is at stake, people will nudge and push, trying to find the best way to exploit markets.

+The issue with market manipulations is that they move us further and further away from the [economic equilibrium](https://en.wikipedia.org/wiki/Economic_equilibrium).
+A well-known economics fact is that more we diverge from economic equilibrium, and worse will be the resources distribution, making market economies increasingly inefficient.

-What follows is in no way an exhaustive list, we only give some examples to get an idea around it.
+What follows is in no way an exhaustive list of how markets can be manipulated, we only give some examples to get an idea around it.

 ### Demand manipulation